How will this law help the community?

 • Check the Resources page for ideas on how to educate the community

-Enforcement will be handled by NJ Department of Environmental Protection, the municipality, and any entity certified under the County Environmental Health Act.
+Enforcement will be handled by NJ Department of Environmental Protection, the municipality, and any entity certified under the County Environmental Health Act on the single-use plastic and paper carryout bag and polystyrene foam food service product provisions of the law.
+The Department of Health enforces the plastic straw provision of the law.